Why Use Git for Your Organization

 Git for developers

 Feature Branch Workflow

 One of the biggest advantages of Git is its branching capabilities.
 Unlike centralized version control systems, Git branches are cheap and easy to merge.
 This facilitates the feature branch workflow popular with many Git users.

 Feature branches provide an isolated environment for every change to your codebase.
 When a developer wants to start working on something—no matter how big or small—they create a new branch.
-This ensures that the master branch always contains production-quality code.
+This ensures that the main branch always contains production-quality code.